giantswarm/docs/src/content/getting-started/shared-installation/index.md

 ## Getting started

+### Kick-off

+We talked.
+Together, you and Giant Swarm agree on a project.
+You have an Account Engineer at Giant Swarm responsible for you.

 ### Pick an organization name

 It's up to you to decide for an organization name that represents you as a company, business unit, or team.
 Please take our [naming conventions]({{< relref "/general/organizations#naming-conventions" >}}) into account.